Some of the best castles to get married in don’t require a passport to visit.

 Photography: Courtesy of Cleveland Metroparks1 of 19

-There is no need to cross the Atlantic to find a big-day location fit for royalty.
+If you've always dreamed of tying the knot in a fairy-tale castle but thought it wouldn't be possible stateside, stop right here.
+As it turns out, there is no need to cross the Atlantic to find a big-day location fit for royalty.
 These historic buildings, with their grand facades, intricate stonework, and sweeping surroundings, rival their European counterparts, delivering romance without the need to touch down on distant shores.

 Photography: Courtesy of Boldt Castle2 of 19